-The simplest solution is to create that artificial commit with any message we want and then squash it with another commit.
-The message does not matter, because nobody is going to see it anyway.
+The simplest solution is to create the “fixup” commit with any message we want and then squash it with another commit.

-In the first example, I created 4 commits.
-I want to squash the last one with the second one.
+In the first example, I created four commits.
+I want to squash the last one with the second one:

 1 git log — oneline